java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 An IDE (Integrated Development Environment) allows you to quickly build applications, by integrating a source-code editor with the ability to compile and run your code, as well as integration with  tools you’ll need for software development, including build tools, testing and debugging tools, version control, and so on.
 And finally, an IDE will let you search and navigate your codebase in ways your file system won’t.

-IntelliJ IDEA is the [most widely used IDE for Java developers](https://www.jetbrains.com/lp/devecosystem-2023/java/#java_ide).
-It has out-of-the-box integrations with the tools a Java developer will need for software development, with no need to install any additional plugins to get started.
+IntelliJ IDEA is one of the [most widely used IDE for Java developers](https://www.jetbrains.com/lp/devecosystem-2023/java/#java_ide).
+It has out-of-the-box integrations with the tools a Java developer will need to start coding immediately, with no need to install any additional plugins.
 IntelliJ IDEA is available in two editions:
 - **_IntelliJ IDEA Community Edition_** - free and open-source.
 It provides all the basic features for Java development.
 - **_IntelliJ IDEA Ultimate_** - commercial, distributed with a 30-day trial period.
 It provides additional tools and features for web and enterprise development.